(a) Dollar Limits

 The Debtor shall seek the trustee's approval or a Court order under subparagraphs (b) through (d) of this rule before incurring non-emergency consumer debt of more than $2,500.00.

 (b) Request Directed to Trustee

-The Debtor's request to incur debt shall first be made to the trustee.
+The Debtor's request to incur debt, other than debt to be secured by real estate, shall first be made to the trustee.
 If approved by the trustee, the Debtor may incur the debt.
 If the trustee has not directed use of a specific form, the request shall include the following information:

 (1) a statement in support of the feasibility of the request;

 (2) a description of the item to be purchased or the collateral affected by the credit to be obtained;